zakiya-mohamed/Movie-Analysis/README.md

 Understanding Movies through Multi-Modal Data Analysis

 Studying movies via multiple modalities including metadata, visual, audio, and textual.
-The series of Jupyter notebooks provides examples of machine learning, NLP, and audio models that can be used to analyse the various aspects of movies.
+The series of Jupyter notebooks provides demonstration of the usage of machine learning algorithms, NLP, and Python modules to analyse the various aspects present in movies.

 1) **Visual Features**
 - Colour palettes (frame level features only)